myleshenderson/onboarding/README.md

 ## Finance
 - How do we track R&D expenses for tax purposes?
+- How do we track hosting/distribution/usage expenses for COGs purposes?
+Who is accountable for projection/tracking and who is holding which teams accountable for these costs?
 - What policies exist around travel and expenses?
 - What is the process to negotiate or renew a contract with a vendor?
 - Who can sign agreements?